Samze/uptime-pagerduty/README.md

 uptime-pagerduty
 ======

-A plugin that allows uptime notifications to be sent to www.pagerduty.com
+A plugin for uptime that allows notifications to be sent to www.pagerduty.com

 Uptime can be found here
 https://github.com/fzaninotto/uptime